wakoko79/ds4drv/README.rst

 To use the DS4 via USB in this mode, simply connect your DS4 to your computer via a micro USB cable.

-**Note:** Unfortunately due to a kernel bug it is currently not possible to use any LED functionality when using bluetooth devices in this mode.

 Permissions